xmiaocat/von-neumann-transform/README.md

 In practice, the space is often the limiting factor.
-Therefore, the usual approach would be to implement a matrix-vector operator that computes the product of the overlap matrix with a vector by evaluating and contracting every row of the overlap matrix with the vector on-the-fly, and then use an iterative solver like the conjugate gradient method to solve the linear system.
+Therefore, the usual approach would be to implement a matrix-vector operator that computes the overlap-matrix-vector product on-the-fly by contracting each row, then feeds that result into an iterative solver like the conjugate gradient method to solve the linear system.
 This approach has a time complexity of $\mathcal{O}(N^2)$ per iteration and a space complexity of $\mathcal{O}(N)$, which is much more feasible for large signals.